marioir2001/scanservjs_ha/docs/scanservjs_setup.md

 - Create your own actions

 Each action simply demonstrates how to move files to one of the configured scan targets.

+The example actions use the scan targets defined in config/targets.js

 ---